-During my Flu Days, Tom and I watched probably 14,000 dvd's (well, maybe not that many...), but on one of them, a young man doubted whether he should continue his training to become a priest.
-He took some time off, then later, shared his doubts with his own priest who had some, ok, I'll say it--rather dubious advice.
+During my Flu Days, Tom and I watched probably 14,000 dvd's (well...), but on one of them, a young man doubted whether he should continue his training to become a priest.
+Taking time off, her later shared his doubts with his own priest who had some, ok, I'll say it--rather dubious advice.
 He chuckled and asked the young man, "Is that all?
 All these years later, I'm still waiting to feel certain that I should have become a priest."
 He went on to tell him, basically, that you just have to hope you've made the right choice, do the best you can, yada, heard-it-all-before, yada.

 What's up with that?
-I thought this was true:
+I think this is true:

 "A double-minded man is unstable in all his ways."
 James 1:8.

 I've found that crumpling-up my own agenda helps me make more right choices.
 I make fewer wrong decisions when I'm not in this life for myself, but rather, for whatever God asks.
-It was an extremely happy day for me when I realized down to my bones that God knows more than I do.
-That His ways are always right.
-That He never made a mistake in His whole life.
+His ways are always right and He's never made a mistake in His whole life.